Themefic-Team/ultimate-addons-for-contact-form-7/readme.txt

 Contact Form 7 is a popular, and one of the oldest, WordPress plugin that enables users to create and manage multiple contact forms on their website.

-= Why do we need a Contact form 7 add on plugin? = Addon plugins for Contact Form 7, like Ultimate Addons for Contact Form 7, enhance the core functionalities of wpcf7 by introducing additional features such as multi-step forms, address autocomplete, country dropdowns, range sliders, and more.
+= Why do we need a Contact form 7 add on plugin? = Addon plugins for Contact Form 7, like Addons for Contact Form 7, enhance the core functionalities of wpcf7 by introducing additional features such as multi-step forms, address autocomplete, country dropdowns, range sliders, and more.
 These addons improve user experience, extend the form's capabilities, and integrate seamlessly with other services, making your forms more powerful and versatile.

 = How to create multi-step forms using Contact Form 7 = Discover how to break down your Contact Form 7 into manageable, sequential steps, improving user engagement.
 Watch our tutorial [here](https://www.youtube.com/watch?v=7Ucrx_ttGdM) and see a live demo [here](https://cf7addons.com/preview/contact-form-7-multi-step-forms/).